CatarinaGrilo/HPIM-SSM/README.md

 ```

 #### Tests:
-We have performed tests using Promela and Spin to the state machines of the creation, maintenance, and removal of trees.
+We have performed tests using Promela and Spin on the state machines of the creation, maintenance, and removal of trees.

 ##### Creation of the Tree: